Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 So you got a good profit margin.

-Then when I went to prison the first time and came out, the pills were all the way up to $15 a piece.
+Then when I went to prison the first time and came out,

-And they were like $6 at the pharmacy.
+and they were like $6 at the pharmacy.

 You know what I'm saying?